Evert-R/milestone-one/README.md

 - Download section for the individual tracks as MP3 or FLAC
 - Image carroussel to showcase the cover art-work
 - Embedded Youtube player with the releaseparty video
+- switch long arrow for short arrows left and right

 ### Optional features
 - animate the sticker on the front cover